xavier150/Make-Object-Shake/README.md

 Addon page: http://xavierloux.com/creation/view/?creation=make-object-shake

 # How it works
-In Blender select the object you want to shake, press space bar and write "Makes active object shake" Now go in custom properties to edit and animate the shake influence
+In Blender select the object you want to shake, press F3 (Space bar for Blender 2.7 ) and write "Makes active object shake" Now go in custom properties to edit and animate the shake influence